-My SECOND hardback, gluten-free baking cookbook book, ‘How To BAKE Anything Gluten-free’ is now available to pre-order!
+My SECOND hardback, gluten-free baking cookbook book, ‘How To BAKE Anything Gluten-free’ is OUT NOW!
 HTBAGF has one mission: to transform your kitchen at home into your very own, personal gluten-free bakery – where nothing tastes or looks gluten-free.

 Everything you need to know about ‘How To BAKE Anything Gluten-free’

 If you don’t read the bullet points because you can’t be bothered, then here’s all you need to know – it’s a gluten-free baking bible of ALL the stuff we always miss out on.

 Sound good?
 Then read the bullet points anyway, because I spent like 15 minutes pondering over them!

 - It contains 100+ simple recipes for ALL the things gluten-free people always miss out in bakeries 😢 For starters, there’s an ENTIRE CHAPTER dedicated to gluten-free doughnuts – ring, filled, fried, baked, custard, apple, jam and tons more surprises I know you guys will love.
 There’s jaw-dropping celebration cakes, recreations of my favourite supermarket bakes, EPIC desserts you’d never dream of eating, EVEN MORE ‘muggle level’ fresh bread, tons of savoury baking and… a gluten-free Christmas chapter (ready for when you’ll need it most!!).
 Best of all – nobody would ever know any of it is gluten-free, I promise!

 - It’s out NOW in the UK and the rest of Europe and Australia and it’ll be out in November in the USA.

 - There’s tons of tips on how to adapt my recipes to be dairy-free, low FODMAP, veggie or vegan if possible, throughout the book too.
 The entire book is Coeliac-friendly and wheat-free.